 - Work with headphones (I use Mpow Adjustable Earmuffs and must say it is amazing).
 People won’t disturb you if you look plugged in and busy unless something urgent is there.

 - The Internet is a boon and curse at the same time as it creates a lot of distraction.
 Turn off Wi-fi when you don’t need the internet while working.

 You need to take hundreds of decisions on a daily basis out of which some are big while others are small.

 It has been proved that only 10% of decisions are responsible for success.
 That means that 90 % of the decisions we make don’t matter much on our productivity and success.

-There are various small decisions which impact you for a day like where to eat, what to buy, whom to ask etc. Medium impact your life for a year, such as rent a house, select a college, etc. But there are very few decisions which matter in the long run.
+There are various small decisions that impact you for a day like where to eat, what to buy, whom to ask etc. Medium impacts your life for a year, such as rent a house, select a college, etc. But there are very few decisions which matter in the long run.

 Although these are big decisions like what skills to be improved for a better career, how to choose the right career etc. These big decisions are worth serious investigation, investment, deliberation and decision making.

 Here the technique is to invest your time and focus on important and big decisions and make a quick and fast move on small and medium decisions.

 Most of us usually estimate the time to accomplish a task but hardly stick to it.
 Here comes the use of a time tracking app which will help you track the exact data on your productivity.